AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

 The options argument of open/4 is a list whose elements are acceptable stream open options.
 These provide additional information to the open/4 procedure for refined control of the stream being created.
-These latter are differnt sorts of Prolog terms.
+These latter are different sorts of Prolog terms.
 Some of the options are applicable to all streams, while others apply only to streams connected to particular kinds or sources or sinks, or of particular modes or types.